-Ana practiced as a birth doula for seven years, working with underserved populations, providing all services pro bono.
-This work led her to pursue a career in midwifery, and after graduating from Shoreline College with her nursing degree, she worked as a labor and delivery RN for 14 years, first in a low-risk setting at Northwest Hospital, and then in a high-risk setting at UW Medical Center.
-Ana went on to obtain her MSN from Frontier Nursing University, a school steeped in midwifery history and founded on the premise that if the mother/birthing/pregnant person is well cared for, the whole family will be healthier and happier.
+Ana became a birth doula in 1997 and practiced for seven years, working with underserved populations, while providing all services pro bono.
+She decided she wanted to become a midwife and after graduating with her nursing degree, worked as a labor and delivery RN in a low risk setting at Northwest Hospital, then in a high-risk setting at UW Medical Center.
+Ana then obtained her MSN from Frontier Nursing University, a school steeped in midwifery history, founded on the premise that if the mother/birthing/pregnant person is well cared for, the whole family will be healthier and happier.

 Shoreline Community College,

 Master in Nursing

 Additional Clinical Interests

 Family Planning, Grief/Loss Counseling, Health Equity, Support of Physiologic Birth